HenSch90/SiD/Modul-F3_Mobilität.md

 mv:

+ka1 (it1 TO it7) 1. studienbezogener Auslandsaufenthalt

-ka1 (it4 TO it5): Start des Auslandsaufenthalts:
+ka2 (it4 TO it5): Start des Auslandsaufenthalts:

-ka2 (it6 TO it7): Ende des Auslandsaufenthalts:
+ka3 (it6 TO it7): Ende des Auslandsaufenthalts:

+ka4 (it8 TO it14) 2. studienbezogener Auslandsaufenthalt

-ka3 (it11 TO it12): Start des Auslandsaufenthalts:
+ka5 (it11 TO it12): Start des Auslandsaufenthalts:

-ka4 (it13 TO it14): Ende des Auslandsaufenthalts:
+ka6 (it13 TO it14): Ende des Auslandsaufenthalts:

+ka7 (it15 TO it21) 3. studienbezogener Auslandsaufenthalt

-ka5 (it18 TO it19): Start des Auslandsaufenthalts:
+ka8 (it18 TO it19): Start des Auslandsaufenthalts:

-ka6 (it20 TO it21): Ende des Auslandsaufenthalts:
+ka9 (it20 TO it21): Ende des Auslandsaufenthalts:

 vc:

 SHOW q1 AND it1 TO it8 AND ka1 TO ka3 IF ainfaus = 2 \| kA

-SHOW q2 AND is1 AND it1 TO it13 AND it16 AND ka1 TO ka6 IF ainfaus = 3
+SHOW q2 AND is1 AND it1 TO it14 AND ka1 TO ka6 IF ainfaus = 3

-SHOW q3 AND is2 AND it1 TO it24 AND ka1 TO ka9 IF ainfaus = 4
+SHOW q3 AND is2 AND it1 TO it21 AND ka1 TO ka9 IF ainfaus = 4

 av: